 Our trained Befriending Volunteers visit older adults in their homes.
 They aim to keep their clients more active and help them get out of the house and more involved in their communities.

-The service is open to those aged 55 and over and are located in Glasgow.
+The service is open to those aged 55+ and are located in the Glasgow area.

 We can also provide telephone befrienders to those who would like a regular phone call if they do not require a visit.